Finally Blocks - Cleaning Up After Exceptions

 }

 This pattern ensures that the file is closed whether reading succeeds or fails.
-Without finally
+Without finally, you risk leaving the file open if an exception occurs.

-to release resources that are
+Use finally to release resources that are

 not managed by the garbage collector.
 This includes file handles, database connections, and timers.